-Live Streaming Setup: The hardware you need to start coaching and consulting online
+Live Streaming Setup: The hardware you need to start digital coaching and consulting

 I often get asked what equipment I use to look so well lit and sound so clear online?
 It’s very tempting to splash out on the best equipment so you can feel like a pro but that’s not what I would advise.
 I started with a basic live stream set-up to do my live content marketing videos.
 Then step by step, I rewarded myself with better, improved equipment as I went along.
 Today, I feel it’s been an interesting and rewarding journey.
 Upgrading slowly helped me stay within budget and also stay motivated.